shaned24/easy-openvpn-pkg/docs/reference/commands.md

 ## easy-openvpn.add-client

-The *easy-openvpn.setup* command helps to add a piece of client configuration file on OpenVPN server.
+The *easy-openvpn.add-client* command helps to add a user to OpenVPN server.
-The generated client credentials(.ovpn) which will be copied to target devices(client) can be used to finish authentication and establish a connection.
+The output for this command contains a piece of user configuration file(ovpn) which can be used when connecting to the OpenVPN server with the OpenVPN client.

 ```
 $ easy-openvpn.add-client foo > foo.ovpn